 The Bannock County Prosecutor’s Office expects additional charges to be filed in the future.
 Felonies are punishable by incarceration of more than one year in prison, whereas misdemeanors are punishable by not more than one year.

 The results of the investigation, which is still ongoing, were delivered to the Prosecutor’s Office in mid-June 2022.
-Two prosecutors have been assigned to review the findings of the investigation, which is comprised of approximately 4,500 pages.
+Two prosecutors have been assigned to review the investigation’s findings, which comprise approximately 4,500 pages.
 The investigation touches upon a number of Idaho statutes, including vital statistics, anatomical donations, and the conduct of morticians.

 “In all my years, I have never seen a case so disturbing as this one.
 Our hearts go out to the family members affected by this tragic event, to the community, and to all the officers involved,” said Pocatello Police Chief Roger Schei.